As awareness grows, more LGBTQ+ couples consider fertility options

 What are some of the challenges an LGBTQ+ person faces when trying to start a family?

-There are challenges, but fertility is possible.
+There are many ways to build a family.
+For people who are interested in having genetically related children and who are part of the LGBTQ+ community, there may be some obstacles, but having a family is possible.
 There are three tools needed for family building: an egg, a sperm, and a uterus.
-For same sex couples, or sometimes for people who identify as transgender or gender non-conforming, they may be missing one or two of these tools.
-So we help them get all three.
+Same sex couples, or sometimes people who identify as transgender or gender non-conforming, may be missing one or two of these tools.
+We can help people get all three.
+Sometimes, this may involve a person donating sperm or eggs, or offering to carry the pregnancy.

 Is any of this covered by insurance?

-It’s uncommon for insurance to cover fertility services, and fertility treatments can be expensive.
+Nationally, it is uncommon for insurance to cover fertility services.
+But some insurance policies are increasingly progressive, so it is important to talk to your insurance company.
 Infertility, to most insurance companies, is defined as having unprotected intercourse for one year without being able to conceive.
-Not many people in the LGBTQ+ community will meet that criteria and may not be covered.
-So there is some disparity there.
-Also, heterosexual couples can have the type of sex required to conceive, and that’s free.
-LGBTQ+ people need the help of specialist like myself to conceive, and it may not be covered by insurance.
+Many people in the LGBTQ+ community may not meet that criteria and may not be covered.
+Unfortunately, there is some disparity in insurance coverage.

 Why is UChicago Medicine a good place for LGBTQ+ people to get healthcare and family planning?